adamrichardturner/explore-movies/README.md

 3. More information on the Movie Details View - It would be useful to include Movie trailers, links to the website for the movie and actor details.

+## Known Issues

+1. Query Results - It is possible to browse forward more pages than there are results.
+This needs to be controlled for by examining the API response and managing state appropriately.

+2. Styling on Search Input - Needs to be improved as the modal text is hard to read with a transparent background.

 ## Getting Started

 Clone the repository and add a .env file in the src directory.